 Cuban currency and the dual-currency system

-This brings us to Cuba’s dual-currency system: the Cuban peso (‘CUP’) and the Cuban convertible peso (‘CUC’).
-The CUP is the ‘soft’ currency that Cubans get paid in and the money they generally spend.
-The CUP is around 25:1 against the US dollar.
+This brings us to Cuba’s dual-currency system: the Cuban peso (‘CUP’, sometimes marked MN or Moneda Nacional) and the Cuban convertible peso (‘CUC’).
+The CUP is the ‘soft’ currency that Cubans who work in the state sector get paid their basic salary in.
+It’s also the money they generally use to buy basic necessities and pay gas, electricity etc. The CUP is fixed at 24:1 (buying) or 25:1 (selling) against the CUC.

 The second currency, the CUC, is Cuba’s hard currency and is fixed 1:1 against the US dollar.
 But why does this currency even exist?
 Easy.
-This is the currency that foreigners must purchase and spend in Cuba, and replaced the US dollar as the ‘hard’ currency of Cuba.
-When converting US dollars into CUC, the buyer pays a 10% surcharge, effectively passing the 10% loss onto the tourists rather than the Cuban economy.
+This is the currency that replaced the US dollar as the ‘hard’ currency of Cuba after the USD was briefly used in the early 1990s.
+It is intended to be used for anything involving ‘abroad’, including services for tourism and travel, and for most imported goods.